MohammadAkbari/MohammadAkbari.github.io/index.md

 ## Anything that can go wrong will go wrong. ― Murphy's Law

 ## The only way to go fast is to go well.

+## Your mind is not a cage.
+It is a garden.
+And it requires cultivating. ― Libba Bray